Some of the best things to do in Seattle

 America’s Car Museum is home to unique exhibits displaying a variety of cars from classic automobiles to power vehicles.
 A trip to the museum isn’t just a stroll down memory lane but a lesson on the great cars that traversed America’s highways and byways.
 The museum hosts a variety of events and temporary displays throughout the year.

 Discovery Park is Seattle’s largest greenspace and a retreat for locals from the city.
 The park contains hiking and running trails that span 11.81 miles.
-Discovery Park sticks out into Puget Sound and takes visitors to the very edge of Washington state and the bay.
+Discovery Park sticks out into Puget Sound and takes visitors to the very edge of the bay.

 Visitors will find diverse landscapes including forests, fields, and beaches.
 Discovery Park is also home to a wide range of animals and plants.
 The large park is a must-see for any nature lover or outdoor activity enthusiast.